A topic from the subject of Crystallization in Chemistry.

 • Solubility: The amount of solute that can dissolve in a given amount of solvent at a specific temperature.

-• Crystallization: The process by which a solid forms from a solution.
+• Crystallization: The process by which a solid forms from a solution, typically resulting in a well-ordered crystalline structure.

-• Impurity: A substance that is present in the desired solid but is not desired in the final product.
+• Impurity: A substance present in the desired solid that is unwanted in the final product.

 Equipment and Techniques